CharizardAcademy/convtransformer/readme.md

 ### Convert Chinese texts to Wubi texts

-To convert a text of raw Chinese characters into a text of correponding Wubi codes, run the following commands:
+To convert a text of raw Chinese characters into a text of corresponding Wubi codes, run the following commands:

 ```shell
 cd /path/to/your/workspace/convtransformer/

 python convert_text.py --input-doc /path/to/the/chinese/text --output-doc /path/to/the/wubi/text --convert-type ch2wb
 ```

+The `convert_text.py` is available at t https://github.com/duguyue100/wmt-en2wubi.

 ### Bilingual Training Sets